liamzdenek/ferment-ai/memory-bank/systemPatterns.md

 - `AgentContext`: Environment for a single agent
 - `Model`: Interface for LLM providers
 - `Tool`: Interface for tools that can be used by agents
-- `Entrypoint` and `ExitPoint`: Starting and ending points for a virtual model
+- `ExitPoint`: Ending point for a virtual model

 ### 2. Runtime Common (`@ferment-ai/runtime-common`)